BrainsOnBoard/compound-ray/docs/indepth-install-notes.md

 In-Depth Install Guide
 ======================

-This install was performed on a stock Ubuntu 20.04.3 LTS system, running an Nvidia 1080Ti graphics card and AMD FX-8120 processor.
+This install was performed on a stock Ubuntu 20.04.3 LTS system, running an Nvidia 1080Ti graphics card on driver version 470 and an AMD FX-8120 processor.
 The CUDA version installed was 11.5 and the OptiX SDK version used was 7.3.0.

+The minimum requirements this install requires are:
+* An NVidia graphics driver greater than version 465.84
+* gcc/g++ 8 (note that this is older than may be installed on your machine.
+See _Troubleshooting - Compilling_ for the reasoning on this and a guide to setting up alternative compilers quickly)
+* A Nvidia graphics card that supports driver version 465.x and up (typically including and newer than the GTX 10XX series, although you may get performance out of older cards)
+* A CUDA version 5.0 or greater install.
+* While not _required_, A version of Ubuntu at 18.04 or newer is recommended.

+However, the versions used in this install (Ubuntu 20.04.3 LTS, Nvidia driver 470.x, CUDA 11.5 and OptiX SDK 7.3.0) are the recommend versions (and it is assumed that versions newer than this should also work correctly - most at risk of this is the OptiX SDK, which has suffered backwards-compatability issues in the past).

 Pre-installation
 ----------------